At first, research suggested that one class of bacteria probiotics helped people improve digestion.

-At first, research suggested that one class of bacteria—probiotics—helped people improve digestion.
-But eventually, researchers discovered that there’s much more to it.
+At first, research suggested that one class of bacteria probiotics helped people improve digestion.
+But eventually, researchers discovered that these little bugs control a lot more than your poop sched.

-Maybe you’ve heard that you should be eating more fermented foods—stuff like kombucha, kimchi (keep reading for a recipe below), yogurt, kefir, and sauerkraut—to introduce more good bacteria into your gut.
+To reap those fat-fighting power of bacteria, you need to start eating more fermented foods, like kombucha, kimchi (recipe below), yogurt, kefir, and sauerkraut—to introduce more good bacteria into your gut.

-Second, stop applying hand sanitizer more often than Kim Kardashian updates her Snapchat.
-New research shows that frequent hand sanitizer application kills good bacteria living on you, increasing your risk of illness.
+Then, it's time to stop applying hand sanitizer like a germ terminator.
+Hear us out, new research shows that frequent hand sanitizer application kills good bacteria living on you, increasing your risk of illness.
+And when you're sick, we highly doubt you'll be ready to tackle your healthy eating goals or any kind of workout.

-“Antibiotics don’t help fight off viral infections, which are the bulk of the infections we deal with,” Sonnenburg says.
+Finally, limit your antibiotic use to only when absolutely necessary, says Sonnenburg.
+(In fact, here are 5 Conditions You Shouldn’t Take Antiobiotics For.)
+"Antibiotics don’t help fight off viral infections, which are the bulk of the infections we deal with," Sonnenburg says.
+That means you don't need them for the flu.

-If you’re looking for some inspiration to get started, try the following kimchi recipe.
+If you’re looking for some inspiration to get started, try the following kimchi recipe below.

 This homemade kimchi recipe comes from my friend’s mom and has been passed down through generations in Korea.